vuestorefront/vue-storefront/packages/core/docs/architecture/application-context.md

 });
 ```

+The `settings` object can have two properties:

+- `axios` - object passed to the [axios.create](https://github.com/axios/axios#axioscreateconfig) method when creating a HTTP client for this specific integration (doesn't affect other integrations),
+- `api` - object containing functions that can be called on the integration's [`api` handler](#api-handler).
+The exception is that the function will be executed in Nuxt.js, not Server Middleware.
+Object keys must match the method called on the [`api` handler](#api-handler).

-When your plugin is ready, you need to register it in `nuxt.config.js`:
+When your plugin is ready, you need to register it in the `nuxt.config.js` file:

 ```javascript
 // nuxt.config.js